fajao/fajao.github.io/_posts/2022-06-04-oscp_review.md

 After getting my bonus points, I went for the [TJ Null’s list][2] and completed around 44 machines from PG Practice.
 Overall it was a good practice, even though some of the machines were broken.

 ![OSCP bonus points](/assets/img/certifications/oscp_bonus.png)

-{:.image-caption}
-*PEN-200 Dashboard*
+_PEN-200 Dashboard_

 &nbsp;

 ## Exam Day

 I scheduled my exam for 6 p.m. and had everything ready (snapshots, cheat sheets, water, food, identification, everything).
-The identification process started at 5:45 and for some reason I couldn’t share my second screen, even though I tested it the day before.
+The identification process started at 5:45 and for some reason I couldn’t share my second screen, even though I tested it the day before

+> [!INFO]
+> Schedule your exam in advance, don't be like me! {.prompt}

 After dismounting my second monitor, I started the exam and my first step was to enumerate all the machines, starting with the AD and going to the stand-alones after.